grafana/grafana-operator/documentation/api.md

-Security options the pod should run with.
-More info: https://kubernetes.io/docs/concepts/policy/security-context/ More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/
+SecurityContext defines the security options the container should be run with.
+If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

 <table>
     <thead>